microsoft/node-speech/README.md

 A node.js binding for a subset of the [Azure Speech SDK](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/speech-sdk).
 Specifically for the [Embedded Speech](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/embedded-speech).

+The functionality of this module is limited to support the scenarios of the [VS Code Speech](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-speech) extension.
+The goal is **not** to provide a native binding for the full API of the Azure Speech SDK.

 ## Installation

 Install with npm: